hortonworks/cloudbreak/performance-test/README.md

 ### Edit /etc/hosts file

-Address `mockhosts.service.consul` has to be resolvable from the host where perftest will be running.
+Address `mockhosts` has to be resolvable from the host where perftest will be running.

-Edit your `/etc/hosts` file and add `mockhosts.service.consul` as can be seen below:
+Edit your `/etc/hosts` file and add `mockhosts` as can be seen below:

 ```
 ##